mnit-rtmc/iris/docs/user_roles.md

 **WARNING: the** `base_admin` **capability can grant access for all IRIS functions.**

+(NOTE: capabilities are being phased out in favor of [permissions])

 ## Privileges

 A _privilege_ grants read or write access to one type of object.
 There are 5